 - Closing the gap between having an idea and building it - when a kid or adult has an idea for a new contraption, having kits to build upon, to experiment with to get there vastly reduces the barrier to entry.

 - Because robots are fun and we personally like tinkering with them!

 We build other gadgets, play with code and generally use technology in a creative and fun way.

 OrionRobots is a company based upon providing information and education about technology and robotics to any who are interested.
 The goals are ultimately advancement and enjoyment of such technology.
-We are more about bodging something that would work and someone can try out themselves, than crafting perfect solutions.
+We are more about bodging something at home that would work and someone can try out themselves, than crafting perfect solutions.
 Learning, playing and then teaching and mentoring is how we do things.

 The Longer Version